Austrian Army during the French Revolutionary and Napoleonic Wars: Cavalry

 During the War of the First and Second Coalition, the Austrian cavalry demonstrated unrivalled superiority over their French counterparts.
 However, by 1809, any such notions of supremacy had been severely dispelled.
 While the Austrian cavalry's tactics and training remained static, the French had developed a cavalry capable of functioning collectively.
 The majority of the Austrian cavalry was distributed in a dispersed manner to the various infantry formations, which resulted in numerous instances of their being overwhelmed by superior enemy numbers at the point of attack.
-While the individual components of the Austrian cavalry, such as the cuirassiers, dragoons, chevauxlegers and ulans, retained their combat effectiveness, the lack of coordination among these forces severely impeded their operational effectiveness.
+While the individual components of the Austrian cavalry, such as the cuirassiers, dragoons, chevau-légers and uhlans, retained their combat effectiveness, the lack of coordination among these forces severely impeded their operational effectiveness.
 The inherent limitations of the prevailing command system impeded the full expression of the cavalry's lethal potential, and the implementation of successive reorganisations proved ineffective in rectifying these deficiencies.

 The recruitment of cavalrymen followed a similar modus operandi to that employed for infantrymen.
 The stipulation that they should have been drawn from the ranks of those who had already completed their infantry training was largely ignored.
 Cavalry regiments, notably those of Hungarian units, frequently had a surfeit of prospective recruits.
 This phenomenon was reflected in the financial incentives offered to enlisting men in the smaller south German states, which constituted a significant portion of the Austrian army's manpower.
 Specifically, an infantry recruit received 35 florins, while a cavalry recruit received 29, thereby underscoring the preference for the mounted arm among the broader pool of potential recruits.